basecamp/handbook/benefits-and-perks.md

 ### Health Insurance

+#### Medical Insurance

-Health insurance is provided in the US via Blue Cross Blue Shield PPO.
+Medical insurance is provided in the US via Blue Cross Blue Shield PPO.
 The company pays 75% of the premium and the employee pays the other 25%.
-Open enrollment is in November every year.
+Open enrollment is in November every year, with new coverage beginning December 1.
 Marriages and domestic partnerships are covered equally.

-#### Employee-portion of medical insurance premium per pay period
+Employee-portion of medical insurance premium per pay period

-* Employee-only medical coverage: $52.99
+* Employee-only medical coverage: $50.43
-* Employee-partner medical coverage: $122.43
+* Employee-partner medical coverage: $112.14
-* Employee-child(ren) medical coverage: $118.47
+* Employee-child(ren) medical coverage: $118.37
-* Employee-family medical coverage: $187.90
+* Employee-family medical coverage: $180.08

+#### Dental Insurance
+Dental insurance is provided in the US via MetLife.
+The company pays 75% of the premium and the employee pays the other 25%.
+Open enrollment is in November every year, with new coverage beginning December 1.
+Marriages and domestic partnerships are covered equally.

-#### Employee-portion of dental insurance premium per pay period
+Employee-portion of dental insurance premium per pay period

-* Employee-only dental coverage: $5.95
+* Employee-only dental coverage: $4.72
-* Employee-partner dental coverage: $12.58
+* Employee-partner dental coverage: $9.62
-* Employee-child(ren) dental coverage: $15.08
+* Employee-child(ren) dental coverage: $11.29
-* Employee-family dental coverage: $23.40
+* Employee-family dental coverage: $17.42

-#### Vision
+#### Vision Insurance

-* Basecamp doesn't offer vision insurance, but our medical insurance plan gives us discounts on eye exams, glasses, and contact lenses.
+Vision insurance is provided in the US via MetLife.
+The company pays 75% of the premium and the employee pays the other 25%.
+Open enrollment is in November every year, with new coverage beginning December 1.
+Marriages and domestic partnerships are covered equally.

+Employee-portion of vision insurance premium per pay period.

+* Employee-only vision coverage: $1.01
+* Employee-partner vision coverage: $2.03
+* Employee-child(ren) vision coverage: $1.71
+* Employee-family vision coverage: $2.83

+#### Life Insurance

+Basecamp offers a $400,000 life insurance/AD+D policy to all employees through MetLife.
+It's fully funded by Basecamp, so you pay nothing!
+The policy is effective on Day 1 of employment, and it's terminated on your final day of employment.
+Open enrollment is in November every year, but employees are auto-enrolled during that time.

-#### Flexible Spending Account (FSA)
+### Flexible Spending Account (FSA)

 The FSA is an account where you can set aside pre-tax money for out-of-pocket medical expenses, such as prescriptions, over-the-counter medicine, vision care, etc. You have to decide up front how much money you want to put in the account, and the max is $2,650/year.
 There is a separate type of FSA for dependent care (child or elder care), and the max for that plan is $5,000/year.
 This is an entirely optional program; if you don't think you'll use it, you need not sign up.
+Open enrollment is in December every year, with new coverage beginning January 1.

 ### Paid Time Off